-Now that we are all launching our “2017 Plans,” it is important that the plan be executed well, right?
+As we look toward the execution of our business plans, it is important that your plan be executed well.
 When assessing why an organization executes effectively or not, there are many perspectives to consider.
-It is important to look at individual skills, team effectiveness, and the overall organizational culture, structure, systems, and processes.
+It is important to look at individual skills, team effectiveness, communication and the overall organizational culture, structure, systems, and processes.

-In this blog, we point out a few individual differences that can have an impact on effectiveness in execution of your 2017 plan.
+In this blog, we focus on a few individual differences that can have an impact on the effectiveness in execution of your plan.

-We have noticed that the following four orientations (a person’s feelings, interests and beliefs) make a difference to how effectively individuals can execute:
+We have noticed that the following four perspectives (a person’s feelings, interests and beliefs) make a difference in how effectively individuals can execute:

 At Inspired Business Services, we take a comprehensive view of execution.
 Almost always, we find at least one area where the individual manager or executive has an insight that leads to measurable gains in performance – along with greater satisfaction and career potential.